kvaishak/pyTracker/README.md

 ## Getting Started

-To use this project it’s pretty much straight forward with the only requisite being having a working python library preferable python3 on your system.
+To use this project it’s pretty much straight forward with the only requisite being a working python library preferable python3 on your system.

 ### Installing